BlakeRhodes/NeoArcadia/Party Creation.md

 ## Step 1.
 Choose Party Size and Allocate Power Points (PP)

-- **4 Characters:** 40 PP
-- **5 Characters:** 35 PP
-- **6 Characters:** 30 PP
+New parties start with 4 characters and 40 PP

+You may add an additional character for 5 PP, up to a maximum of six characters.

 You can distribute PP among any characters in the party.
-Larger parties receive fewer PP to balance the advantage of having more characters.
+You don't have to use all of your PP, but your party may end up missing vital skills.

 ## Step 2.
 Select Character Types for Each Character